Noobish1/TaskFor500px/README.md

 ## AutoLayout

 I use [SnapKit](https://github.com/SnapKit/SnapKit) for AutoLayout because the 500px app uses it and I use it in my own projects.
+I wrote all my UI in code as I prefer it (because of Git conflicts, one place for everything) and iOS development seems to be going that way with SwiftUI.

 ## UIView extensions